123dkkumar/JavaScriptProject/README.md

-# Here is some js Projects using spis,pure js etc.
+# Here is some js Projects using apis,pure js etc.